dngrd/dngrd/README.md

 # 💫 About Me:
 🌱
-<3 Interested in IT/IS Security, blockchain and Day trading enthusiast
+<3 Interested in Cyber Security, blockchain and Day trading enthusiast

 # 💻 Tech Stack: